Endless Legend: Gameplay

-Win conditions

-There are nine win conditions in the game:

-Quest Victory: completing all of the faction's quests and the epilogue quest.

-Elimination Victory: no other faction is left alive.

-Score victory: having the highest number of overall points at the end of the 300th turn in a normal game.

-Expansion Victory: 80% of the map is claimed by a player.

-Economic Victory: in a normal game, 555.500 Dust has been collected by a player.

-Diplomatic Victory: in a normal game, collecting 3000 Diplomatic Points.

-Wonder Victory: completing all of the faction's quests and building the associated Wonder.

-Scientific Victory: the player must discover five of six technologies in the 6th era.

-Supremacy Victory: be the only remaining player in control of their starting capital.

 Reception

 Endless Legend received positive reviews from critics.
 Review aggregation website Metacritic gathered an average rating of 82 out of 100 based on 35 reviews for the PC version. and GameRankings gathered a score of 83% based on 20 reviews.

 PC Gamer US gave it an 89 out of 100: "Amplitude Studios has created another astounding story-driven game, that really has taken the best bits of RTS, RPG, and 4X, drawing much from Endless Space, and spun it differently for every faction".
 IGN commented: "It combines style, substance, and setting into a marvelous overall experience for both empire management and tactical combat", giving it an 8.3 out of 10.
-GameSpot warned of passive and weak AI but remarked, "Endless Legend's driving forces are so thoroughly executed that it serves as an imperfect, but well worthwhile step in the series, and hopefully a sign of things to come", giving it an 8 out of 10.
+GameSpot warned of passive and weak AI but remarked that "Endless Legend's driving forces are so thoroughly executed that it serves as an imperfect, but well worthwhile step in the series, and hopefully a sign of things to come", giving it an 8 out of 10.

 Rock, Paper, Shotgun named Endless Legend Game of the Year in 2014.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Endless Legend for "Strategy/Simulation Game of the Year".

+In a review of Endless Legend in Black Gate, Eeknight said "the ideal way to play Endless Legend would be online with a few friends.
+With this game's mechanics, the battles, backstabs and potential for a surprise coup would be epic".

+Sequel

+A sequel titled Endless Legend 2 is set to be released as an early access game in early 2025.
+Amplitude Studios partnered with Hooded Horse for the game's release.